Shahriyar-Moradi/Flight_Delay_Prediction/README.md

 - **Accuracy**: 78.7%
 - **Precision**: 71.6% (Low false alarm rate)
 - **Recall**: 24.6% (Captures 1 in 4 delays)
+- Which Model is "Better"?

+  The "best" model depends on the business objective:

+   * If the goal is to be very confident that a predicted delay is a real delay (to avoid wasting resources on false alarms), then the Tuned Gradient Boosting model is preferable due to its higher precision.
+   * If the goal is to catch as many potential delays as possible (even at the cost of some false alarms), then the Random Forest model might be a better choice because of its higher recall.

 ## Deployment Plan